-In order to be more specific and give you an example I have defined the Product Development Process as think it should be.
-I doubt if there are many companies that will agree entirely and I believe there will not be any companies that have organized accordingly.
+To be more specific and give you an example I have defined the Product Development Process as think it should be.
+I doubt if there are many companies that will agree entirely, and I believe there will not be any companies that have organized accordingly.
 This is of course open to discussions depending on local ”culture”.

 A definition of the Product Development Process

 Building of virtual and real Prototypes.
 These may be Parts, Assemblies, Systems or complete Products.
 Testing of these including simulations and structural analyzes.

 Development of the Manufacturing Process including the definition of the necessary manual and mechanized Operations (Routing), the design of necessary Tools and development of NC programs etc. and the Specification and Documentation of these.

 Virtual and real testing (validation) of the Manufacturing Process including Pre-series.

 - Repair Methods and the documentation of these in Workshop and Service Manuals

 Initial Marketing efforts: making the new Product known to the world.